Synology Directory Server: Save Your Windows Server License

 Some tips before the installation

-• The Synology NAS should not be a Domain member, or the package installation will fail.
+• The Synology NAS should not already be a domain member.
+If it is, the package installation will fail.

 How to install Synology Active Directory Server